 Business Continuity and Disaster Recovery - Customers can implement BCDR for their Session hosts using ASR.
 This would protect the VMs and provide faster recovery from disasters.

-Govern
+Governance

 Governance creates guardrails that keep the company on a safe path throughout the journey.
 Governance guides that describe the experiences of fictional companies that are based on the experiences of real customers.
 Governance is an iterative process.
 For organizations with existing policies that govern on-premises IT environments, governance should complement those policies.
 The level of corporate policy integration between on-premises and the cloud varies depending on governance maturity and a digital estate in the cloud.